pairshaped/curlingio-docs/docs/club-management/curlers.md

 ## Finding Curler Profiles

-You can see a list of all the curler profiles who have registered at your club, regardless of season, by clicking on **Curlers** in the top navigation.
+You can access the list of all the curler profiles who have registered at your club, regardless of season, by clicking on **Curlers** in the top navigation.

 ![Curlers Navigation](/img/docs/club-management/curlers/navigation.png)